 Many provinces require that all workers who are routinely exposed to noise levels in excess of 85 decibels be tested annually.

 Hearing Excellence can help your organization develop your hearing conservation program.
 We provide onsite hearing assessments and screenings.
 As a result of our service your organization will see less downtime for your business and a healthier, safer work environment.

 Our services include:

 Hearing tests are vital because they identify the beginning of noise-induced hearing loss long before workers notice it.
-As part of the test, workers are individually counselled about the results, the follow-up required, and when a repeat test will occur.
-Workers are also counselled about the type of hearing protection to use.
+As part of the test, workers are individually counseled about the results, the follow-up required, and when a repeat test will occur.
+Workers are also counseled about the type of hearing protection to use.

 Hearing tests must be conducted annually to effectively monitor the hearing of noise-exposed workers.
-The hearing test, including counselling, takes approximately 15 to 20 minutes.
+The hearing test, including counseling, takes approximately 15 to 20 minutes.

 If you would like to speak with someone in Hearing Excellence, please email info@hearingExcellence.ca or call 905-333-5061.